H-TayyarMadabushi/AStitchInLanguageModels/Dataset/Task2/README.md

 The following shell script provides all the required commands: [Task2/SubtaskB-Fine_Tune/Evaluation/evalTask2B.sh](https://github.com/H-TayyarMadabushi/AStitchInLanguageModels/blob/main/Dataset/Task2/SubtaskB-Fine_Tune/Evaluation/evalTask2B.sh "evalTask2B.sh")

-## Pre-Trained Models made Available.
+## Pre-Trained and Fine-Tuned Models

 In addition to all the data, we also make the following pre-trained models available: